The Data We Forgot We Had: A Tagging System for Research Serendipity

 Research data management Archive and version data Excludes semantic retrieval

-Most data management asks: "Can others use this?" or "Do we remember what this is?"
+Most data management asks: “Can others use this?” or “Do I remember what this is?”

-Question-first tagging asks a different question: "Will we find this when we need it for a question we haven't yet asked?"
+Question-first tagging asks a different question: “Will I find this when I need it for a question I have yet to ask?”

 The counterfactual:

-Consider what would have happened with a data card for C2ER created when first downloading it, with question-based tags like "real vs nominal income" and "regional price comparison."
+If a data card had been created for C2ER at the time of download, with question-based tags like “real vs nominal income” and “regional price comparison,” what would have happened?

-When the intuition arose during the JUE revision ("these families are probably still worse off in real terms"), we could have queried our inventory: "What speaks to real vs. nominal income?"
+When the intuition arose during the revision (“these families are probably still worse off in real terms”), a query of the inventory (“What speaks to real vs. nominal income?”) would have surfaced C2ER immediately.
+Instead of relying on a lucky memory, the retrieval would have been systematic.

 The broader pattern:

 Researchers accumulate auxiliary datasets constantly.
 Census downloads for one project.
-BLS data for another.
+Bureau of Labor Statistics (BLS) data for another.
 Conference presentation data.
 Replication package datasets.
 Most of this data sits unused after its initial purpose.

-We almost certainly have useful data somewhere in our files.
-The question is whether we can find it when a new research question makes it relevant.
+The question is whether it can be found when a new research question makes it relevant.
+Useful data almost certainly sits somewhere in most researchers’ files.

-Here's a concrete first step: tag our three most recent datasets.
+A concrete first step: tag three recent datasets.

-1. Pick the three most recent datasets we've acquired
+1. Pick the three most recently acquired datasets

 2. Create a data card for each with:

-3. Store the cards in a searchable location (folder, notes app, Claude project context)
+6. Store the cards in a searchable location (folder, notes app, project context file)

 - Source: [source]